 What you can do

-- Write down questions to ask your doctor.
+- Questions to ask your doctor

 Questions to ask your doctor

-- What diagnostic tests will we need?
+- What tests will my child need?

 - When will we know the results of the tests?